The best BMO credit cards in Canada for 2023

 At a glance: Air Miles is one of Canada’s most popular travel rewards programs, allowing members to collect points (“Miles”) that can be redeemed for flights, merchandise, events and more.
 Many BMO cards already offer cardholders Air Miles when they spend; however, the best deal is the BMO Air Miles World Elite Mastercard.
 Cardholders enjoy a fantastic earn rate of 1 Mile per $12 in credit card purchases (and a whopping three times that amount at Air Miles partners).
 Frequent travellers will also enjoy this card’s full complement of travel-related perks like travel and medical protection and discounts on eligible flights.

-- Earn rate: 3 Miles per $12 spent at Air Miles partners, 2 Miles per $12 at eligible grocery stores and 1 Mile per $12 on all other purchases
+• Earn rates: 1 Mile per $12 spent, 3 Miles per $12 spent at Air Miles partners and 2 Miles per $12 spent at eligible grocery stores

-- Welcome bonus: You can earn 3,000 AIR MILES Bonus Miles and have the $120 annual fee waived for the first year.
-Must apply by July 31st, 2023.
+• Welcome bonus: You can earn 3,000 AIR MILES Bonus Miles! * That's enough for $310 towards purchases with AIR MILES Cash!* Plus, get the $120 annual fee waived for the first year.

 Pros